geoSABINA/sabinaNSDM/README.md

 ```{r eval = FALSE}
 SpeciesName<-"Fagus.sylvativa"
 ```
-Load species occurrence and environmental covariates data. species occurrence data.frame must include only two columns: “x” and ”y” coordinates.
+Load species occurrence and environmental covariates data.
+Species occurrence *data.frame* must include only two columns: “x” and ”y” coordinates.
 No row names.
 The coordinate projection must match that used for the covariates

 ```{r eval = FALSE}
  # Species occurrences